iAutoparkCars/Expression-Evaluator/README.md

  * Therefore multi-digit tokens in expressions such as `- 11 10` will work as well

 # Compilation + Running instructions:
-* Assuming you have Java installed
+* Assuming you have Java installed and inside the appropriate directory with the this project's .java file

 		javac Evaluate.java
 		java Evaluate